1.1 We are committed to safeguarding the privacy of our website visitors and service users.

 2. About Us

-2.1 This website is owned and operated by Bob Rehill Limited trading as Bob Rehill Associate Network.
+2.1 This website is owned and operated by Bob Rehill Limited trading as Bob Rehill Partnership Network.

 2.3 We are registered in England and Wales under registration number 4213317, and our registered office and principal place of business is at Bob Rehill Ltd, Kenward House, High Street, Hartley Wintney, Hampshire, RG27 8NY.